elliotrpmorris/elliotmorris.dev-cms/src/pages/blog/2021-01-16-aws-nitro-enclave.md

 python3 ./client.py $CID
 ```

-Now you will be able to see the output from both the enclave and ec2 host.
+- Now you can see the output from both the enclave and ec2 host.

 You have successfully talked to the enclave over vSocket!
 Let your imagination take you to the next level on what you can do with this!

 ## Conclusion